 A strong electrical backbone in favorable climates

 AEP’s transmission infrastructure is among the most robust and modern in the nation, providing low-cost, reliable power — including fiber access, more 765 kV ultra-high voltage long-distance lines than all of the other utility companies combined, and renewable energy options to customers interested in sustainable choices.
 The AEP service area includes Midwest states with cooler climates, which keep data center operational costs under control: it’s one reason why AEP hosts so many data centers in Ohio and Indiana.
 And AEP’s service areas offer great economic climates for companies: business-friendly states featuring low tax rates, educated and skilled technical workforces, and low costs of living.
-AEP has a diverse portfolio of highly affordable, build-ready sites and facilities that meet every requirement for constructing edge computing data centers.
+AEP has a diverse portfolio of cost-competitive, build-ready sites that meet every requirement for constructing edge computing data centers.

 - Data Centers